-A quick note: the 2018 Marathon map has not been released.
-We don’t anticipate too many changes to your cheering options, however.
+A quick note: the 2019 Marathon map has not been released.
+We don’t expect too many changes to your cheering options, however.
 The “usual” places will most likely still be on the course.

 Option 1 to Cheer the Disney World Marathon: Just Do It

 Thanks to runner tracking, you’ll be able to get text alerts when your runner passes the following points during the marathon: 5 miles, 10 miles, half marathon, and 20 miles.